peterlnewton/LocalSimulation/README.md

 This was made possible thanks to the work by 4.16 from UE4 devs.
 I needed isolated physics simulations in moving spaces, and so I created this.

 ## Why
 This was made to allow you to easily ignore world forces for physics simulations i.e. playing catch on a train.
+Imagine now you can play catch, and the simulation would respond in a way that the world isn't moving at all.
+Allowing for predictable results in environment that require this behavior.

 ## LocalSimulation
 This plugin allows you to essentially create PxScene or Physic Scenes by placing an Actor called Local Simulation Volume, and adding other Static Mesh Components and soon Skeletal Mesh components within this Actor.
 Adding Constraints, and Forces will work as expected, but now with the additional layer of abstraction so that world simulation can be associated with a transform.